Idleness76/Weavegraph/weavegraph/examples/STREAMING_QUICKSTART.md

 # Streaming Events Quickstart

-This guide shows you how to stream workflow events to web clients using Weavegraph's EventBus and ChannelSink.
+This guide shows you how to stream workflow events to web clients using Weavegraph's `EventStream` helpers and, when needed, the legacy channel-based sinks.

 ## Choose Your Pattern

-### ⭐ NEW: Simple Patterns (Convenience Methods)
+### ⭐ Simple Patterns (Convenience Methods)

 For CLI tools and simple scripts, use the new convenience methods: